Away With The Steiners

 Walking around Dubai is an interesting outing in itself.
 It isn’t like Asia where sometimes the requests for selfies get too much for the kids.
 The vibe of the UAE is a different feeling.

-Seeing the boys shaking hands with locals who applauded their efforts to be dressed in kandura was definitely a highlight of visiting the UAE with the kids.
-It was an uplifting feeling of mutual respect for the effort the boys had gone to and how much they were enjoying the robes and ghutrah!
+Seeing the boys shaking hands with locals who applauded their efforts to be dressed in Kandura was definitely a highlight of visiting the UAE with the kids.

-Exploring the old alley ways behind the souk in Old Dubai.
+Exploring the old alley ways behind the Souk in Old Dubai.

-Walking around Old Dubai and along the riverfront is a good choice to start out with.
 Interestingly, it is the oldest residential quarter in Dubai, though is comparatively young by Middle Eastern standards; only dating back at far as the 19th century.

 The vendors in the souk definitely aren’t shy, but once we found our feet it turned out to be an awesome experience.
-We fast lost count how many high-fives and hand-shakes the boys received!

 Abu Dhabi

-We hired a car and drove to Abu Dhabi to visit the Sheikh Zayed Grand Mosque.
 This was a last minute decision as we were initially going to get a bus from Dubai (in lieu of the price for a taxi of about $80USD one way!).
-It turned out to be a cool one-day road trip.
-It was amazing to see the enormous highways and spaghetti-like junctions that seemingly rise out of the desert!

 The huge courtyard of Sheikh Zayed Grand Mosque.

 The Grand Mosque was beautiful, and of course – enormous and grand in scale.
-But phew – it was HOT!
-[Obviously it’s hot every day in the desert in summer, but seriously!].

 A moment in the shaded side at Sheikh Zayed Grand Mosque.